WPCD-Workflows/documentation/source/old/isip/public/xml/isip_kepler.rst

 mandatory for new features such as debugging, use of batch jobs, ...
-), it is recommended to set default envinronment variables by adding this command in you .cshrc file as follows: source $ITMSCRIPTDIR/ITMv1 KeplerFolder TokamakName DataVersion
+), it is recommended to set default envinronment variables by adding this command in you .cshrc file as follows: source $EU-IMSCRIPTDIR/EU-IMv1 KeplerFolder TokamakName DataVersion
 >/dev/null
 Prepare the input data (see `Databases <#isip_databases>`__ for details).
-Create a "test" zone in your private ITM data tree if you haven't already done it.
+Create a "test" zone in your private EU-IM data tree if you haven't already done it.

 ::

-   $ITMSCRIPTDIR/create_user_itm_dir test 4.10a
+   $EU-IMSCRIPTDIR/create_user_itm_dir test 4.10a

 This version of Kepler is provided with a few workflow examples, located in the kepler/demos directory.
 To use them, you need to copy the example